MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-preferred-agent.md

 To provide highly personalized services to your customers and enable highly context-aware conversations, you can configure the option to route work items from a specific contact to preferred agents or relationship managers.

-The settings to configure preferred agents are available only in Customer Service admin center.
+You can configure preferred agents in Customer Service admin center only.

 To find the preferred agent at runtime for an incoming work item, the contact should be identified.
 More information: [Identify customers automatically](record-identification-rule.md)